NEWS & BLOG

 China's dominance of the global port sector is indicative of their recent economic success.
 Seven of the 10 busiest ports in the world are in China.

 This is the second busiest port in China and third busiest globally.
 Comprised of several different ports all situated close together along 260km of the province’s coastline, Shenzhen is the hub for the Pearl River Delta and access to Honk Kong.
 The entire wets port section is included in the Qianhai-Shekou Free Trade Zone, providing easier customs clearance and easy access to overseas markets.

-Other ports of origin served by China Freight in China for Shipments to USA (with Port Codes):
+Other ports of origin served in China for Shipments to USA (with Port Codes):